Somainer/Roselia-Blog/README.md

 # Roselia-Blog

 Roselia-Blog is a blog engine.
-Its front-end is mostly written in TypeScript and Vue, while its back-end is written in Python.
+Its front-end is mostly written in TypeScript and Vue, while its back-end is written in C# and F#.

 English | [简体中文](./README-CN.md)